 The per capita income in Pembroke in 2018 was $44,173, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,692 for a family of four.

 The people who call Pembroke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pembroke residents report their race to be White, followed by Asian.
 Important ancestries of people in Pembroke include Irish, Italian, English, German, and French.

 The most common language spoken in Pembroke is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.